 - (1) Represents potential performance-based non-equity awards under our Second Amended and Restated Executive Officer Performance Incentive Plan, which is described in greater detail in "Compensation Discussion and Analysis."
 The plan provides for a cash bonus to be distributed to the executive officers which is calculated as an allocation of a bonus pool that is based on the percentage increase in the award year net income over the net income goal selected by the Compensation Committee, multiplied by the aggregate base salary for all executive officers, subject to the increase being at least 5%.
 Therefore, we calculated the threshold for each executive officer as current annual base salary multiplied by 5% assuming equal allocation of the bonus pool on a percentage basis.
 The maximum award amount under the plan is 100% of the aggregate base salary multiplied by 100% assuming equal allocation of the bonus pool on a percentage basis.
-There is no target award amount under the plan. - (2) These performance unit awards granted in 2019 will vest and become the right to receive a number of shares of common stock equal to a total vesting percentage multiplied by the number of units subject to such award.
+There is no target award amount under the plan. - (2) These performance unit awards granted in 2020 will vest and become the right to receive a number of shares of common stock equal to a total vesting percentage multiplied by the number of units subject to such award.
 For purposes of the award, the vesting percentage is equal to the percentage increase, if any, in our net income for the year being measured over the prior year, as reflected in our audited financial statements for each such year, plus ten percentage points.
 All payments will be made in shares of our common stock.
-One half of the vested performance units will be paid to the named executive officers immediately upon vesting, while the other half will be credited to each named executive officer's account within the Marten Transport, Ltd. Deferred Compensation Plan, which restricts the sale of vested shares to the later of each individual's termination of employment or attainment of age 62. - (3) The grant date fair value of the awards is calculated in accordance with FASB ASC 718, Compensation-Stock Compensation and is based on the closing market price on the date of grant.
-Vested performance unit award shares credited to each named executive officer's account within the Marten Transport, Ltd. Deferred Compensation Plan will earn dividends at the same rate as common stock.
+All vested performance unit award shares will be paid to the named executive officers immediately upon vesting. - (3) The grant date fair value of the awards is calculated in accordance with FASB ASC 718, Compensation-Stock Compensation and is based on the closing market price on the date of grant.